sparkspay/bitcore-node-sparks/README.md

 ## Prerequisites

-- sparks Core (sparksd) (v0.12.1.x) with support for additional indexing *(see above)*
+- Sparks Core (sparksd) (v0.13.0) with support for additional indexing *(see above)*
-- Node.js v0.10, v0.12, v4 or v5
+- Node.js v8+
 - ZeroMQ *(libzmq3-dev for Ubuntu/Debian or zeromq on OSX)*
 - ~20GB of disk storage
 - ~1GB of RAM

 ## Configuration

-sparkscore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your sparkscore Node.
+Sparkscore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Sparkscore Node.

 ```bash
 sparkscore-node create -d <sparks-data-dir> mynode